 - Medical history – Even if the driver was negligent, they are not liable for injuries or medical conditions that existed before the accident, though they may be legally responsible for making them worse.

 - Non-monetary losses – If you are permitted to step outside the no-fault system to file a lawsuit, your non-economic losses like physical and emotional pain and suffering and loss of consortium will play a part in your economic recovery

 - Intangible impressions – The impression that you or your witnesses make on insurance adjusters and juries will affect how they judge your trustworthiness.
 Even if the defendant’s liability is clear, you still need to prove your injuries and related losses, which can include explaining to a jury how it has impacted your life.

-A skilled car accident attorney in New York from our firm takes these variables into account when advocating for you to receive maximum compensation for your injuries.
+The skilled New York City car accident lawyers of Douglas and London take these variables into account when advocating for you to receive maximum compensation for your injuries.

 Contact us today at Douglas and London If you or a loved one have been injured in a rear-end collision in New York, do not make any assumptions about the outcome.
 Discuss your case for free with us.
 Deadlines limit the time you have to pursue a claim, so call today.